yugabyte/yugabyte-db/docs/content/latest/troubleshoot/cluster/replace_master.md

 ---
-title: Replace failed master
+title: Replace a failed YB-Master
-linkTitle: Replace failed master
+headerTitle: Replace a failed YB-Master
-description: Replace failed master
+linkTitle: Replace a failed YB-Master
+description: Steps to replace a failed YB-Master in a YugabyteDB cluster.
 aliases:
   - /troubleshoot/cluster/replace-master/
   - /latest/troubleshoot/cluster/replace-master/